jcrigoni/webcam-paris.com/README.md

 input.mp4 = input video name (change according to your file) output.mp4 = output video name  (change according to your file)

+How to access crontab in local server: ssh jc@192.168.1.59 crontab -e

+How to access capture logs:
+/home/jc/dev/wp-local/logs/log_capture.txt

+How to access daylight captures in the local server:
+/home/jc/dev/wp-local/captures/

+How to access capture_daylight.sh Shell script:
+/home/jc/scripts/capture_daylight.sh

+How to download and check a daylight capture : scp jc@192.168.1.59:/home/jc/dev/wp-local/captures/2025-06-24/image_2025-06-24_10-47-51.jpg .  (replace subfolder and image names) xdg-open image_2025-06-23_16-05-49.jpg (replace image name)

+How to access daylight captures in VPS: root@srv855970:/usr/local/nginx/html/live/captures